Dollar-cost Averaging (DCA) is a simple strategy to distribute funds into your portfolio as they are added to your exchange account.

 This strategy is useful for reducing the number of trades that are executed over time, maintain a set allocation for assets, and manage a diverse portfolio without excessive effort.

 After linking your exchange API keys, Shrimpy will begin collecting data from your exchange account.
 On your dashboard, you will be able to see all of your asset balances and the current value of your portfolio.

 Once your API keys have been linked to Shrimpy, navigate to the "Automation" tab.
-On this page, you will see a big red button to "Create Automation" if you haven't already created an automation for this exchange account.
+On this page, you will see a big blue button to "Create Automation" if you haven't already created an automation for this exchange account.

 That would look something like this: